-The Noise Beneath the Apple® is a music blog, series of Art-Style books and records that feature the people, players and politics of busking, street and independent music.
+The Noise Beneath the Apple® is a music blog, series of Art-Style books, records and an “in production” short documentary film, that feature the people, players and politics of busking, street and independent music.
 The blog contains album and artist news, pop culture commentary, videos, photos, and more.
 Our first Art-Style/Coffee Table book, is a limited edition, hardcover, art-style book, measuring 12″ x 12″, which celebrates the busking culture and street music scene set on the jaw dropping backdrop of New York City.
 It includes photos, interviews and commentary with 35 of NYC’s prominent street musicians and an actual vinyl record, of 11 tracks of original music.
 The vinyl was mastered by Grammy and Academy Award winning Reuben Cohen.
 It was released in New York City, at the Martin Lawrence Galleries on Thursday, May 16, 2013.

 For the past several years, Mr. Moo has represented artists from various genres of music as both personal manager and attorney.
 In that time he has negotiated several types of entertainment contracts, including recording, music publishing, and producer agreements.
 Prior to this, Mr. Moo worked in the business affairs department of a boutique venture capital firm based in downtown Los Angeles.
 Mr. Moo earned his B.S. in Music Industry from the University of Southern California in 2002, his J.D. from Southwestern Law School in 2005, and was admitted to The State Bar of California in 2006.
 Mr. Moo was born in Kingston, Jamaica and raised in Miami.Mr.
 Moo has previously worked with Arista Records, BMG Music Publishing, Universal Music Group, and law firm Carroll, Guido & Groffman.
 For any consultation or entertainment needs you may have, connect with Mr. Moo here: http://www.johnson-moo.com/